fjarri-attic/oldi-hero-translation/hero_en.md

 More than two months that passed since his return were like torture for Amphitryon.
 He immersed himself headlong into affairs, personally supervised the division of the loot and the allocation of shares to the families of the fallen warriors, accompanied almost to the very Lake Copais some shepherds with a herd of cows - an annual tribute to the warlike city of Orchomenos, a tribute that Amphitryon himself considered humiliating, but was afraid to directly state this to Creon of Thebes.
 Then he commissioned a new shield and a dozen spearheads from the weaponsmiths; he returned home late, was affectionate with his wife and every minute he was afraid to lose temper and hit her.

-With a backhand swing, as the owners of cheap whores - porns **[or pornes?]** - in the ports do when they conceal a part of the proceeds.
+With a backhand swing, as the owners of cheap whores - pornai - in the ports do when they conceal a part of the proceeds.

 He understood that Alcmene was not to blame for anything.